zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 ### Generate a keystore and truststore for a new service on z/OS

-You can generate a keystore and truststore for a new service using local CA in the keystore directory.
+You can generate a keystore and truststore for a new service using the local CA in the keystore directory.

-**Note:** This procedure applies to UNIX file keystore and truststore only.
+**Note:** This procedure applies to a UNIX file keystore and truststore only.
 For the SAF keyring option, it is recommended that you perform the actions manually using your security system commands.

-Use `zwe` command available in the zowe distribution package and execute following example.
+Use the `zwe` command available in the zowe distribution package and execute following example.

 **Example:**
 ```